FunkyAditya/Electron-Py-Code-Editor/README.md

 # Python-Code-Editor

-To run the editor, type the following commands
+To run the editor, run the following commands

 ```bash
   npm install